 List of Works D to G

-Door Panel centres the spiritual threshold of a living house.
-Some of the kids would ride surfboards down the river and catch fish with giant hooks while the old people discussed politics on the Pa.
+Door Panel Some of the kids would ride surfboards down the river and catch fish with giant hooks while the old people discussed politics on the Pa.

 Dozen Nappies Series 1 to 4/12 Nappies were objects I saw growing up around the Pa.
-Utilising the common nappy as a headscarf for weather and illness of the ears or a hanky or baby blanket when needed showed the versatility of pakeha inventions.
+Utilising the common nappy as a headscarf for weather and illness of the ears or a hanky or baby blanket when needed showed the versatility of pakeha inventions against letting our babies crawl naked free.

 Dozen Nappies Series 2 to 4/12 old time practises did not allow children and babies inside the wharenui.
 Today we embrace all the family inside the big house to strengthen the passing on of knowledge.

-Dozen Nappies Series 3 to 4/12 old time practises believed babies could be unprotected and open to the dangers of the spiritual realm through their innocence.
+Dozen Nappies Series 3 to 4/12 old time practises believed babies could be unprotected and open to the dangers of the spiritual realm through their innocence so they were kept away from inside the wharenui.

 Dozen Nappies Series 4 to 4/12 babies were breast fed at anytime without embarassment as it was a natural part of life.

-Drumbeat of an Island Mokoia bird wildlife echoes across the misty lakes as the towns sleep at night.
-Beneath the lake talk of another world of taniwha and other sea creatures existing spiritually.
+Drumbeat of an Island Mokoia island bird life echoes across the misty lakes as the towns sleep at night.
+Beneath the lake old people talk of another world of taniwha and other sea creatures existing spiritually.

 Family Shelter reflects the meaning of the lores of whangai to Awahou.
 When a child has been adopted by a family they are a true member by spirit above blood.